akuklev/akuklev.github.io/README.md

 We wanted to use a programming language that we ourselves would enjoy, so we created one, and now Kotlin is the language of choice for millions of software developers worldwide.

-Likewise, we have endeavored to develop a convenient and enjoyable language for formal reasoning: a general-purpose language for expressing results, definitions, conjectures, constructions, and proofs in all major areas of mathematics and computer science — including, of course, theorems about Kotlin applications and Kotlin itself.
+Likewise, we have endeavoured to develop a convenient and enjoyable language for formal reasoning: a general-purpose language for expressing results, definitions, conjectures, constructions, and proofs in all major areas of mathematics and computer science — including, of course, theorems about Kotlin applications and Kotlin itself.